kubernetes/website/docs/concepts/services-networking/network-policies.md

 By default, pods are non-isolated; they accept traffic from any source.

 Pods become isolated by having a NetworkPolicy that selects them.
-Once there is any NetworkPolicy in a Namespace selecting a particular pod, that pod will reject any connections that are not allowed by any NetworkPolicy.
-(Other pods in the Namespace that are not selected by any NetworkPolicy will continue to accept all traffic.)
+Once there is any NetworkPolicy in a namespace selecting a particular pod, that pod will reject any connections that are not allowed by any NetworkPolicy.
+(Other pods in the namespace that are not selected by any NetworkPolicy will continue to accept all traffic.)

 ## The `NetworkPolicy` Resource